green-coding-solutions/documentation/content/en/docs/measuring/measuring-service.md

 <img src="/img/add-new-project.webp">

+## Measuring your applications

+The hosted service can really helpful when you want to measure your application a reference machine and see if the values you are getting are in the same order of magnitude.

+The hosted service is free to use and makes your measurement data visible and reproducible for other people.

 ### Benefits of hosted service
+- No need to setup local linux environment
 - Reproducible measurements from machines maintained by our team
 - DC / AC Metrics Providers are calibrated on our machines
 - Visibility of measurements on central platform
-- No installation necessary
 - Applied [best practices →]({{< relref "best-practices" >}}) for measurement configuration